-- If equipped, check that doors are not damaged.
-Check that doors open, close, and latch properly from the outside. - Check that ties, straps, chains, and binders are secure. - If equipped with a cargo lift, look for leaking, damaged or missing parts and explain how it should be checked for correct operation. - Lift should be fully retracted and latched securely.
+- If equipped, check that doors are latched securely and that handles are locked in place. - Check that ties, straps, chains, and binders are secure. - If equipped with a cargo lift, look for leaking, damaged or missing parts and explain how it should be checked for correct operation.

+• Lift should be fully retracted and latched securely.